by Andrew Robinson

 (accompanied a Granada Television series sponsored by IBM, shown worldwide)

---read a related review ("Hell in the Pacific") in Nature
+--read my related review ("Hell in the Pacific") in Nature

---read a related feature ("How do we know how to measure longitude?") in (BBC) Focus
+--read my related feature ("How do we know how to measure longitude?") in (BBC) Focus

 1993: Thames & Hudson, rev. edn 2002